Cordwood For Beginners

 INSULATION: Typical insulation for cordwood masonry is sawdust mixed with dry masonry lime.
 The lime prevents decay/pests and using a softwood sawdust (typically cedar, though any softwood will do) provides an effective and green insulation.

-MORTAR: The mortar can be made with Portland cement, but we chose to make ours out of LIME PUTTY instead to keep it simple.
+MORTAR: There are several mortar mix recipes out there.
+It can be made with Portland cement, but we chose to make ours out of LIME PUTTY instead to keep it simple.

 Our mortar recipe is simply 2.5 parts sand : 1 part hydrated type-S masonry lime.

 Why We Chose Lime Putty Mortar